NanaGlutamate/notion-backup-tool/README.md

 1. **COPY** the Repository: copy this repository, reupload it as your own account (or you cannot change it into private repository).
 2. Set up Notion App: Apply for your own Notion app and share the page you want to back up with this app.
-3. Configure Environment Variables: Set your app token and the ID of the page you want to backup in `config.json`.
+3. Configure: Set your app token and the ID of the page you want to backup in `config.json`.
+4. Upload to Github: upload into your private repository and **cancel comment in backup.yml**

 ```json
 {